DragonWrangler1/fireworks_reimagined/README.md

 If this is not defined.
 Then a random color will be picked.
 * **color_def_2** depends on **color_def** if color_def is not defined then it will pick a random color.
 * **alpha** if defined then it will set the alpha to the specified value.
 Otherwise it defaults to 128.
+* **texture** if defined will set the texture of each particle in the explosion to the specified ones.
+* **psize** defines the size of the particles if not defined returns to default.